AdobeDocs/pass.en/help/authentication/dynamic-client-registration-api.md

 * browser-based clients are registered via allowed [domain listing](/help/authentication/programmer-overview.md)
 * native application clients, such as iOS and Android applications are registered through signed requestor mechanism.

-Adobe Pass authentication proposes a new mechanism for registering applications.
+Adobe Pass Authentication proposes a new mechanism for registering applications.
 This mechanism is described in the following paragraphs.

 ## The Application Registration Mechanism {#appRegistrationMechanism}

 ### Technical Reasons {#reasons}

-The authentication mechanism in Adobe Pass authentication was relying on session cookies, but because of [Android Chrome Custom Tabs](https://developer.chrome.com/multidevice/android/customtabs){target=_blank} and [Apple Safari View Controller](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller){target=_blank}, this goal cannot be achieved anymore.
+The authentication mechanism in Adobe Pass Authentication was relying on session cookies, but because of [Android Chrome Custom Tabs](https://developer.chrome.com/multidevice/android/customtabs){target=_blank} and [Apple Safari View Controller](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller){target=_blank}, this goal cannot be achieved anymore.

 Given these limitations, Adobe introduces a new registration mechanism for all its clients.
 It is based on the OAuth 2.0 RFC and consists of the following steps: